kevin49999/Dailies/README.md

 ## App Store

-Please feel free to copyand use any of the code in this project.
+Please feel free to copy and use any of the code in this project.
 Just don't upload this straight to the App Store.